-Price of electricity to go up twice by next summer28.
-December 2012. / News Serbia Energy
+Price of electricity to go up twice by next summer, News Serbia Energy

 Serbian consumers can expect, besides the announced price increase of 10% in the first quarter of 2013, another hike in the price of electricity by summer.
 At the same time, industrial consumers will have to fend for themselves on the free market from the start of 2013, where they will buy power from the supplier offering the best price.